davin2020/jabit_tracker_ui/README.md

 The API for this repo is here - https://github.com/davin2020/jabit_tracker

-The idea behind this app is to keep track of job-seeking habits that you can control eg how many applications you submit, or interviews that you attend
+The idea behind this app is to keep track of job-seeking habits that you can control eg how many applications you submit, or interviews that you attend etc.

 ## Live Demo
 Theres a demo available online at - https://jabit-tracker-ui.herokuapp.com/